 County Tree Care has a zero-tolerance approach to any form of modern slavery or human trafficking.
 We demand that all contractors, suppliers and other business partners have the same zero-tolerance approach, and we will cease to work with organisations and individuals if they fail to comply.

-Our company and staff are committed to acting with integrity and ethically in all business dealings.
+Our company and staff are committed to acting with integrity and ethics in all business dealings.
 We have put effective controls and procedures in place to help safeguard against any form of modern slavery taking place within our business or supply chain.

-We conduct and maintain supplier evaluations, control procedure and retain a list of approved suppliers.
+We conduct and maintain supplier evaluations, control procedures and retain a list of approved suppliers.
 We do our due diligence on every supplier before they become one of our preferred suppliers.
 This due diligence involves a search online to ensure that the organisation or individual has never been convicted of any offences relating to modern slavery.

 At County Tree Care, we operate with a robust recruitment policy; this includes conducting eligibility to work in the UK checks for all employees.
-We carry out these checks to prevent human trafficking or individuals being forced to work against their will.
+We carry out these checks to prevent human trafficking or individuals from being forced to work against their will.